 Open Questions

 How many variations of cXML login are we going to support (ootb -1)?
+[Prashant – Sterling has proposed using only login method.
+This may require changes on the customer side. xpedx to confirm process]

 How many variations of OCI/cXML output are we going to support (ootb -1)?
 Need further discussion as this will require customer specific output formats that are currently not supported in Sterling.
 [Whitlock: We use different variations of the OCI map based on customer requirements; need to understand how we will modify OCI maps and how we will integrate the various OCI maps already in use?]
 There were initially two xslt files created to support SAP and standard xml punchout.
 This list grew based on different customer requirements.
 There are currently 5 variations of the xslt files.